-We’ve put together some options for assessing your current situation, finding additional sources of financial support as well as ideas on how to reduce your expenses.
-These might help you to get back on top of your finances or adjust to a new situation.
+We’ve put together some options for assessing your current situation, finding additional sources of financial support, and ideas on how to reduce your expenses.
+These might help you to get back on top of your finances, or adjust to a new situation.

 1. Assess your situation

-The first step to getting back in control of your finances is to assess your current financial situation.
-Detail your income, your expenses, debt you are managing and the savings and investments you have available.
+The first step to getting back in control of your finances is to assess your current financial situation – your income, expenses, debts, savings and investments.

-Cash Flow view in the CommBank app can help give a good overview – but don’t forget to add any large one off costs like your annual car rego, or recurring payments like your health insurance.
+Cash Flow View in the CommBank app can help give you a good overview – but don’t forget to add any large one-off costs like your annual car rego, or recurring payments like your health insurance premiums.

-You can also do it the old fashioned way by gathering your paperwork (such as bank statements, bills and any debts such as minimum payments, rates, and terms, property paperwork, tax records etc.) and writing down everything you spend.
+You can also do it the old-fashioned way by gathering your paperwork (such as bank statements, bills, etc.) and writing down everything you spend.
 You can find out how to download statements in NetBank.

-Now that you’ve got an idea of your current situation it’s time to draw up a budget based on your new circumstances.
+Once you’ve got a better idea of your current situation, it’s time to draw up a budget based on your new circumstances.

-There could be payments, rebates, government benefits or concessions that will help you to get financially back on track:
+There could be payments, rebates, government benefits or concessions that can help to get you financially back on track:

-- Our Benefits finder will connect you to benefits you may be eligible for and help you start a claim
+- Our Benefits finder can connect you to rebates and benefits you may be eligible for and help you start a claim

-- You might also be eligible to access up to $10,000 of your superannuation early under compassionate grounds.
-There is no tax payable on superannuation released under this temporary arrangement and Centrelink or Veterans’ Affairs payments will not be affected.
-Find out more at the Australian Taxation Office website, the Moneysmart website or on the Fact Sheet from the Australian Government.
-We suggest that you seek independent professional advice if you want to explore this option, as it may have a significant impact on your future savings
+- You may be eligible to access your superannuation early under compassionate grounds – you can find out more at the Australian Taxation Office website.
+We recommend you seek independent professional advice if you want to explore this option, as it may have a significant impact on your future savings.

 3. Reduce your expenses

-If your income is reduced due to coronavirus you may need to reduce your spending to stay on top of your finances.
+You may need to reduce your spending to stay on top of your finances.
 While some expenses are easy to remove (e.g. cancelling unused subscriptions), others are more essential, such as power, phone and internet services.
-For these utilities, we suggest contacting your providers as they may have special support packages available to you.
+For these utilities, we suggest contacting your providers, as they may have special support packages available to you.

 Where to go if you need support

-Our Financial Assistance Solutions teams are also here to help you.
-Find out more about financial assistance or request assistance online in NetBank.
-You can also call us on 13 30 95 (8am - 9pm Monday to Friday and 9am - 2pm on Saturday (Sydney/Melbourne time)).
+If you’re experiencing financial hardship, we have specialist teams that can help.
+Find out more about financial hardship support, or request assistance online in NetBank.
+You can also call us on 13 30 95 (8am - 9pm Monday to Friday and 9am - 2pm on Saturday, Sydney/Melbourne time).